Haitian art: Market painting

 Market painting is a Haitian archetype, originating with Laurent Casimir.
-It typically depicts a Haitian market and is done in the trademark colors of Casimir red, yellow and orange.
+It typically depicts a Haitian market and is done in the trademark colors of Casimir: red, yellow and orange.
 The motive is often dense with people.
 These paintings were mass-produced by Laurent Casimir and his apprentices in the mid-1970s, all signed by Casimir.
 This archetype is later taken up by contemporary Haitian artist like Jean-Louis, many of which studied under Laurent Casimir.

 Sculpture

 There is evidence that sculpture from the Tainos in Haiti existed in the Pre-Columbian era and they would create dolls, drawings, signs.
 It is speculated by researchers that these sculptures may have been representing their deities (maybe the ancestors of the vèvè in vaudou).

 Contemporary Haitian sculpture is made of natural materials, traditional art mediums, and recycled materials.

 "Haitian Steel Drum Sculpture" – The village of Noailles in Croix-des-Bouquets is home to more than a dozen artisan workshops producing countless pieces for over two decades.
 The work is created out of recycled oil drums.
 In August 2011, the Clinton Global Initiative along with Greif Inc., donated 40 tons of scrap metal to the artists in Croix-des-Bouquets.
 After the earthquake in 2010, artists had a difficult time finding material to work from.
-According to Deputy Jean Tholbert Alexis, 8,000 people in the area are directly or indirectly benefit from the villages' artisans.
+According to deputy Jean Tholbert Alèxis, 8,000 people in the area are directly or indirectly benefit from the villages' artisans.